Science-Camp-TUI/tutorials/docs/starter/index.md

     ![PyCharm Icon](pictures/pycharm_interpreter.png){: style="width:750px"}

-6. In the following dialogue select `Conda Environment` on the left side and tick `Use exisiting environment`.
+6. In the following dialogue select `Conda Environment` on the left side and tick `Use existing environment`.
 From the Dropdown menu select `birdnet-minimal-dev`

 7. Confirm all Dialogues by clicking `OK`multiple times.